 3 acre mature garden with many camellias and rhododendrons in May.
 Lovely views towards Blackmore Vale.
 Part formal with pleached hornbeam allée and rill, part water garden with lake.
 Wonderful roses in June.
 Unusual spring flowering trees such as Davidia involucrata, many beautiful cornus.
 Interesting garden sculpture.

-Visitors also welcome by arrangement April to October for groups of 5+.
-Please enquire about price when booking.
+Visitors also welcome by arrangement March to October for groups of 5+.
+Admission £6.00, children free.
 Home-made teas.

-This garden also makes a donation to Heads Up Wells.
+This garden also makes a donation to Heads Up Wells, Balsam Centre Wincanton.

 Mr & Mrs James Nelson

-Wheelchairs access to front garden only however much of garden viewable from there.
+Wheelchair access to front garden only, however much of garden viewable from there.

 How to find us